Collective

 Essentially, there is no replacement for building relationships, sharing experiences, and maintaining curiosity in order to authentically know others over time which in turn positively impacts how conflicts are handled.

-Conflict & Repair Dialogue
+Conflict & Repair Facilitation

 -